- Date:

 Summary

-- The Occupational Health and Safety (OHS) Act (2004) and OHS Regulations 2017 require the department to provide or maintain, systems of work that are, so far as is reasonably practicable, safe and without risk to health, including risks related to plant and equipment — for example, machinery, appliances, or tools.
+- The Occupational Health and Safety (OHS) Act (2004) (Vic)(opens in a new window) and OHS Regulations 2017 (Vic)(opens in a new window) require the department to provide or maintain, systems of work that are, so far as is reasonably practicable, safe and without risk to health, including risks related to plant and equipment — for example, machinery, appliances, or tools.

 - The principal and/or their delegate (as the local management representative) must lead a systematic approach to identify, assess and control hazards associated with plant and equipment in their workplace/s using the Hierarchy of Controls.